Kevin-Morales/EF-Core-Research-Paper/README.md

    1. What is an ORM?
    2. Why use an ORM.
    3. ORM's are not specific to any programming language.
-   4. ORM's are integrated in various types of applications, but are popular in serber back-ends.
+   4. ORM's are integrated in various types of applications, but are popular in serverapplications and back-ends.
 2. Components of an ORM:
    1. Database drivers (providers).
    2. Context classes.